atedstone/gnssice/README.md

 ## octopus.unil.ch quick-start

+Setup two terminals.
 Use the first terminal for processing.

 Terminal 1: